 - PSI range measures the force at which water flows through your water pipes.
 PSI stands for pounds (of pressure) per square inch.
 Your refrigerator’s water system functions within a specific PSI range.
 The water filter’s PSI range must be compatible with refrigerator’s range.
 Check your owner’s manual for the water pressure or PSI range.
 It can vary between models and even between OEM and aftermarket filters.

-- Price differences between OEM and aftermarket filters are common.
+- Price differences between OEM and aftermarket fridge filters are common.
 Typically, the aftermarket filter made by a third-party manufacturer costs less.

 - NSF International tested and certified means a water filter has been tested by the NSF (National Sanitation Foundation) International for the reduction of various water contaminants.
 These may include – but are not limited to – chlorine, lead, microorganisms, turbidity and chemicals.
 Often OEM filters are certified against Standard 42 for the reduction of chlorine and Standard 53 for the reduction of lead, turbidity, cysts (microorganisms) and chemicals.
 Aftermarket filters also undergo testing, but not all may be certified by NSF International.